 Aya was named best discovery in theater for 2004 by the San Francisco Chronicle for “Thieves in the Temple: The Reclaiming of Hip Hop,” her solo show about fighting sexism and commercialism in hip hop.
 Also in 2004, she received a Goldie award from the San Francisco Bay Guardian in spoken word for “Thieves…” and her subsequent show “Aya de Leon is Running for President.”

 In 2005, she was voted “Slamminest Poet” in the East Bay Express, and she also co-hosted the kickoff party for Current TV with Mos Def.

 She has released three spoken word CDs, several chapbooks, and a video of “Thieves…” Since becoming a mom in 2009, she has transitioned into being a novelist too.
 The first book of a two part series - a sexy, feminist Robin Hood heist caper - is due out Spring 2016 from Kensington Publishing in New York.
 She is also the author of Puffy: People Whose Hair Defies Gravity, a children's book designed to provide puffy-haired kids with positive images, and to provide all of us with an opportunity to celebrate the wonderful diversity of our world.

-Most recently, Aya released her debut novel, "Urban Thief" (July 2016). "…de León’s urban adventure combines sexiness with compassion.
+Most recently, Aya released her debut novel, "Uptown Thief" (July 2016). "…de León’s urban adventure combines sexiness with compassion.
 Marisol is an interesting Robin Hood, and her struggles to help her friends and family, as well as realistic stories of women in shelters seeking refuge from dangerous men, will resonate with readers.
 De Leon offers erotica with an engaging plot and emotional and social depth." — Amy Alessio, Booklist advance review